bobanetwork/boba_legacy/boba_documentation/developer/xdomain-tx-status.md

 ## Using Third Party Analytics

 Some teams prefer to use providers such as [The Graph](https://thegraph.com/en/), which is available on Boba.
-Please see [The Graph on Boba](./packages/boba/subgraph/README.md) for more information.
+Please see [The Graph on Boba](../../packages/boba/subgraph/README.md) for more information.

 ## Running a messenger

-Internally in all the services, and also in the `gateway`, the status of all transactions is monitored through a `messenger`.
-Here is some generic pseudocode.
+Internally in all the services and also in the `gateway`, the status of transactions is monitored through a `messenger`.
+Here is an example for how that is done.

 ```javascript